Metal Stamping

 Q: What makes Nexams reliable in metal stamping?

-A: By Sea: Asia: 15–20 days, Europe: 25–35 days, North America: 30–40 days, South America: 35–45 days, Middle East: 14–18 days, Africa: 20–28 days, Oceania: 22–30 days
+By Sea, estimated delivery times are as follows: Asia: 15–20 days, Europe: 25–35 days, North America: 30–40 days, South America: 35–45 days, Middle East: 14–18 days, Africa: 20–28 days, and Oceania: 22–30 days.

-By Air: Asia: 1–3 days, Europe: 3–5 days, North America: 4–6 days, South America: 5–7 days, Middle East: 1–2 days, Africa: 3–5 days, Oceania: 4–6 days
+By Air, delivery is faster with Asia: 1–3 days, Europe: 3–5 days, North America: 4–6 days, South America: 5–7 days, Middle East: 1–2 days, Africa: 3–5 days, and Oceania: 4–6 days.